redsift/d3-rs-table/README.md

 # d3-rs-table

 `d3-rs-table` is a component that can map a 2D matrix to an old school `table/tr/td` layout.
 It serves as a simple example demonstrating the implementation of our reusable chart model for D3 at [Redsift](https://redsift.io/?utm_source=github&utm_medium=readme&utm_campaign=oss) and a baseline for comparing view/data binding approaches for other frameworks.
 Note, this does not utilise `d3.transition()`.
+This component is dependent on D3 v4 (Alpha).

 ## Usage